crazywifi/ipdetails/README.md

-# Ip Address Information gathering Tool
+# IP Address Information gathering Tool

 This tool used in Red Team Assessment to gather the IP address details in bulk.